SoftwareHeritage/swh-environment/README.md

 services:
   swh-objstorage:
     volumes:
-      - "/home/ddouard/src/swh-environment/swh-objstorage:/src/swh-objstorage"
+      - "$HOME/swh-environment/swh-objstorage:/src/swh-objstorage"
 ```

 The file named `docker-compose.override.yml` will automatically be loaded by
 `docker-compose`.

-This example shows the simple case of the `swh-objstorage` package: you just have to
+This example shows the simplest case of the `swh-objstorage` package:
-mount it in the container in `/src` and the entrypoint will ensure every
+you just have to mount it in the container in `/src` and the
-swh-* package found in `/src/` is installed (using `pip install -e` so you can
+entrypoint will ensure every swh-* package found in `/src/` is
+installed (using `pip install -e` so you can easily hack your
-easily hack your code.
-If the application you play with have autoreload support,
+code).
+If the application you play with has autoreload support, there
-there is even no need for restarting the impacted container.)
+is no need to restart the impacted container.)

 Note: if the docker fails to start when using local sources for one or more swh
 package, it's most probably due to permission problems on cache files.
 For